Disability issues have become a hot topic amongst science fiction and fantasy fans.

 We Are Not “All Disabled.”

 The science fiction community tends to take this diluted version of the medical model to extremes.
 Because we’re used to speculating about abilities that humans could have if certain fictitious conditions were met, some of us consider all human bodies fundamentally broken.
-It’s easy for us to fall into the trap of thinking that, for example, since being able to fly unaided would be really cool and convenient, we must all be disabled because we can’t fly.
+For example, since being able to fly unaided would be both cool and convenient, it’s easy for us to fall into the trap of thinking that we must all be disabled because we can’t fly.

 Here’s the thing, though.
 Because we can’t fly, we have built a world that is accessible to people who cannot fly.
 We build roads and sidewalks to facilitate ground travel and elevators to provide access to tall buildings.
 We don’t treat inclusion and access for folks who can’t fly as a ‘special need,’ or word job postings to discourage people who can’t fly from applying.